 Serving size: 150 to 200ml Best time: Afternoon, or as an alternative to sweet snacks.

 Blueberries and strawberries provide some of the highest antioxidant concentrations available from everyday fruit.
 Their anthocyanins protect skin cells from oxidative damage, support microcirculation, and reduce the inflammatory environment that causes post-inflammatory hyperpigmentation to deepen and persist.
-Lemon's vitamin C inhibits tyrosinase, the enzyme that drives melanin overproduction in healing skin.
+Lemon adds vitamin C, which is involved in normal collagen formation.
 Mint aids digestion, which has an indirect but real effect on skin clarity through the gut-skin axis.

 Some people want a single recipe that addresses both active acne and skin radiance at the same time rather than rotating between targeted blends.
 This recipe covers both by combining anti-inflammatory, hydrating, and glow-supporting ingredients in one glass.